 What is the connection between the staff and your birth country, and to adoptions specifically related to your birth country?

-	What knowledge and experience do tour staff have specific to your birth country culture, and to the complex history of adoptions from your birth country?
+What knowledge and experience do tour staff have specific to your birth country culture, and to the complex history of adoptions and post adoption from your birth country?

 What specific kind of support will be available to you from tour staff AND the organization before, during, and after travel?
 While support before and during the tour is important, keep in mind support received AFTER the tour is also very important.

 What relationships do tour staff have with the post adoption/adoption agencies in your birth country?

 What kind of adoption & post adoption-related activities will be part of the tour itinerary?
 Is there are balance/variety of activities?